ashermancinelli/hiop/README_developers.md

 $> mpiexec -np 2 valgrind ./src/Drivers/nlpDenseCons_ex3.exe
 ```

 ## 3. clang with fsanitize group checks reports no warning and no errors.
-MacOS only.
+MacOS
+only. *NOTE: currently not working with Apple Clang.
+See note regarding
+compilers in the main readme.*
 ```shell
 $> rm -rf *; CC=clang CXX=clang++ cmake -DCMAKE_CXX_FLAGS="-fsanitize=nullability,undefined,integer,alignment" -DHIOP_USE_MPI=ON -DHIOP_DEEPCHECKS=ON -DCMAKE_BUILD_TYPE=DEBUG ..
 $> make -j4